March 25, 2021 21 min read

 1. David Bradford Lost £500,000 in 30 Years

-Denise and David Bradford had been married for 35 years when she discovered her husband’s gambling addiction, over the phone, with a solicitor informing her that her husband was just handed down a two-year prison sentence and on his way to Liverpool.
+Denise and David Bradford had been married for 35 years when she discovered her husband’s gambling addiction, over the phone, with a solicitor informing her that her husband had just handed down a two-year prison sentence and was on his way to Liverpool.

 Devastated at first, Denise found it in her heart to forgive David, who had been battling addiction for 30 years prior to the incident.
 A full-time housewife, Denise never suspected anything about David’s struggle until that faithful call on Friday in April 2014.